-Immediately after this offering we will have 16,250,000 (or 18,687,500 if the underwriters' over-allotment option is exercised in full) ordinary shares outstanding.
-Of these shares, the Class A ordinary shares sold in this offering (13,000,000 Class A ordinary shares if the underwriters' over-allotment option is not exercised and

-14,950,000 shares if the underwriters' over-allotment option is exercised in full) will be freely tradable without restriction or further registration under the Securities Act, except for any Class A ordinary shares purchased by one of our affiliates within the meaning of Rule 144 under the Securities Act.
-All of the outstanding founder shares (3,250,000 founder shares if the underwriters' over-allotment option is not exercised and 3,737,500 founder shares if the underwriters' over-allotment option is exercised in full) and all of the outstanding private placement warrants (5,000,000 if the underwriters' over-allotment option is not exercised and if the underwriters' over-allotment option is exercised in full) will be restricted securities under Rule 144, in that they were issued in private transactions not involving a public offering.
+Immediately after this offering we will have 18,750,000 (or 21,562,500 if the underwriters' over-allotment option is exercised in full) ordinary shares outstanding.
+Of these shares, the Class A ordinary shares sold in this offering (15,000,000 Class A ordinary shares if the underwriters' over-allotment option is not exercised and 17,250,000 shares if the underwriters' over-allotment option is exercised in full) will be freely tradable without restriction or further registration under the Securities Act, except for any Class A ordinary shares purchased by one of our affiliates within the meaning of Rule 144 under the Securities Act.
+All of the outstanding founder shares (3,750,000 founder shares if the underwriters' over-allotment option is not exercised and 4,312,500 founder shares if the underwriters' over-allotment option is not exercised and 4,312,500 rover-allotment solution is not exercised and if the underwriters' over-allotment option is not exercised and if the underwriters' over-allotment option is not exercised and if the underwriters' over-allotment option is not exercised and if the underwriters' over-allotment option is not exercised and if the underwriters' over-allotment option is not exercised and if the underwriters' over-allotment option is not exercised and if the underwriters' over-allotment option is not exercised and if the underwriters' over-allotment option is not exercised and if the underwriters' over-allotment option is not exercised and if the underwriters' over-allotment option is not exercised and if the underwriters' over-allotment option is not exercised and if the underwriters' over-allotment option is not exercised and if the underwriters' over-allotment option is not exercised and if the underwriters' over-allotment option is not exercised and if the underwriters' over-allotment option is not exercised and if the underwriters' over-allotment option is not exercised in full) will be restricted securities under Rule 144, in that they were issued in private transactions not invol